 Following the inspection, a delegation of Brazilian authorities met with US officials from January 6 to 8, 2021, in Savannah.
 The US officials included agents from the US Fish and Wildlife Service, Customs and Border Protection, and Homeland Security Investigations.
 The delegation from Brazil included the Federal Police, the Federal Revenue Service and the Federal Public Ministry.

-Data from companies identified in Operation Handroanthus – in which 130,000 cubic meters of illegal logs were seized – was also shared with the US authorities.
+Data from companies identified in Operation Handroanthus – in which 130,000 cubic meters of alleged illegal logs were seized – was also shared with the US authorities.
 The seizure, equivalent to more than 6,000 truckloads was the biggest in Brazil’s history.

 The cooperation between the Brazilian and the US authorities for the monitoring of the wood trade between the two countries has been growing since Operation Archimedes.
 Brazil hopes that this cooperation will help identify shipments of illegal wood that have entered the US for return to Brazil.